 How to Lose Weight With Intermittent Fasting

-As I mentioned, earlier intermittent fasting can help you lose weight.
+As I mentioned, earlier fasting can help you lose weight.

 No surprise there. 🙂